-An obvious pattern that is emerging on the social web is the rise of the public social gesture.
+A new pattern is emerging on the social web: what I call the public social gesture.

-Paul Buchheit of Facebook had some really interesting insights into the rise of these gestures at today’s Web 2.0 Expo.
-I paraphrase below a few sentences worth pondering
+Paul Buchheit of Facebook also had some really interesting insights into the rise of these gestures at today’s Web 2.0 Expo:

 Paul Buchheit: “[Facebook’s] real power is in the people.
 [Facebook is] an amazing product because it has all the users”

 PB: I changed my privacy settings to be more public.
 I like the idea to share things easily — except my phone number and email.
 This again goes back to FriendFeed.
 It’s about serendipity. but it’s hard to predict what those things will be.
 Things tend towards being better the more we share.